perplexityjeff/PowerShell-Troll/README.md

 # PowerShell-Troll
 A PowerShell module that contains different functions that can be used for pranking for fellow co-worker.
-Keep in mind that this is a very simply module and not allot of time was spend making all of them as good or well documented.
+Keep in mind that this is a very simply module and not allot of time was spend making all of them as good or well documented at all.

 All of the functions can either be copy pasted in a PSSession or import the module on the victim PC.
-All of the functions are designed for a laugh and not destruction.
-The functions are scrapped of the internet by various sources or transformed into functions by me.
+All of the functions are designed for a laugh and not destruction. he functions are scrapped of the internet by various sources or transformed into functions by me.

 I am not responsible for any damage caused.